pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "You only get in trouble for telling the truth.
 Nobody gets in trouble for lying or making up crap.
 But when you tell something that's really true, they go crazy, and you're fired."
 --Chris Matthews

+"The more decisive you are, the more predictable you are.
+What Leibniz said--I think he was correct--he said most people say, the *creature* in his ontology that has the most free will of all is God.
+Why?
+Cause God can do whatever.
+But Leibniz says 'I can predict exactly what God's gonna do: God's gonna pick the best of all possible worlds.'
+Why?
+Because he's a moral being, and so he's gonna do the best thing possible.
+He would never do the worst when the better was available.
+So the question is 'Does predictability conflict with freedom?'
+And insofar as the freedom is freedom to do what you desire, and somebody knows what you desire, they can predict what you're gonna do; it doesn't make you less free.
+They said you're *freer* the more motivated you are."
+Harris: "...The buck stops with what you want, and you didn't create your wants."
+"That's where the buck *should* stop.
+Why should I have to will what I will?
+Of course if you demand that I will that will, and then I will that I will that I will, and so on, I'm in an infinite regress, and you've set up a mug's game.
+But why should I care?
+I've got my desires.
+Somebody wants money, and they consider robbing a bank.
+What are their desires?
+Their desire is to have money.
+They think the thing through.
+They know they don't have to.
+They consider various alternatives.
+On the basis of their greed they decide to rob the bank. *That's* they case where we really put 'em in jail, where they're not at all indecisive."
+--Tim Maudlin, Sam Harris #318, about 52 minutes before the end

 "Irrigation of the land with seawater desalinated by fusion power is ancient.
 It's called 'rain'."
 --Michael McClary